Hong Kong students fine-tune plan to take democracy call to Beijing

 The protesters are demanding fully-democratic elections for the city's next chief executive in 2017, not the vote between pre-screened candidates that Beijing has said it will allow.

-A survey by Hong Kong University's Public Opinion Program on Tuesday showed that the HKFS has become the most popular political group in the city.
+A survey by Hong Kong University's Public Opinion Programme on Tuesday showed that the HKFS has become the most popular political group in the city.

 On Wednesday, Regina Ip, a former Hong Kong security chief and a top adviser to the city's embattled leader proposed HKFS be given seats on the committee that nominates candidates for chief executive, broadcaster RTHK reported.